5 Simple Things You Can Do to Get Barista-Style Coffee

 This type of brewing is slightly more time consuming as it involves the use of a stove during the brewing process.
 This brew works by turning hot water in the lowest compartment of the Moka pot to steam so it extracts the flavor of the coffee grind that is stored in the middle compartment of the pot as the steam travels up.
 The final product will be collected at the top compartment (the top pot).
 Using a Moka pot will give you stronger flavored coffee.

 This technique involves putting coffee grinds on a paper filter, pouring hot water over it and waiting for the water to drip through the coffee grind (while extracting its flavor).
 This is one of the easiest ways to brew coffee and will generally give you a lighter tasting coffee.

-The Aeropress looks almost like a giant syringe and is another very simple type of brewing technique which involves mixing the coffee grinds with water for about 30 seconds, before using air pressure to slowly pushing the contents through a micro filter and straight into your cup.
+The Aeropress looks almost like a giant syringe and is another very simple type of brewing technique that involves mixing the coffee grinds with water for about 30 seconds, before using air pressure to slowly pushing the contents through a micro filter and straight into your cup.
 Coffee brewed by an Aeropress is generally less acidic and bitter as the brewing time is short.

 The Chemex is a large round glass jug with a funnel structure on the top.
 The funnel holds a filter paper where coffee grinds are added before adding hot water.
 The coffee will then drip down to the round jug.
 The Chemex provides you with a very rich coffee flavor.